united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/barcodereader-retrofitting/index.md

 draft = false
 +++

-The microservice barcode reader can be used to read barcodes from USB-connected barcode scanner devices and publish the scanned data to a Kafka topic.
+The microservice barcodereader can be used to read barcodes from USB-connected barcode scanner devices and publish the scanned data to a Kafka topic.

 ## When should I use it?

-The microservice barcode reader can be used when there is a need to integrate barcode scanning into a larger software system, such as a warehouse management system or an e-commerce platform.
+The microservice barcodereader can be used when there is a need to integrate barcode scanning into a larger software system, such as a warehouse management system or an e-commerce platform.

 ## What can I do with it?

-With the microservice barcode reader, you can integrate barcode scanning into a larger software system using Kafka as a message broker.
+With the microservice barcodereader, you can integrate barcode scanning into a larger software system using Kafka as a message broker.
 This can allow for seamless data collection and integration.

 ## How can I use it?